World Dominating Dividend Growers

 The strategy is a favorite of our resident income expert Dan Ferris.
 We sat down with Dan to learn more about what makes this idea so valuable and the best ways to take advantage of it.

-Stansberry & Associates: Dan, you're a huge proponent of buying a class of dividend paying stocks you've termed "World Dominating Dividend Growers."
+Stansberry Research: Dan, you're a huge proponent of buying a class of dividend paying stocks you've termed "World Dominating Dividend Growers."
 Can you define this idea for us... and tell us why these stocks are such a great idea?

 Dan Ferris: I've coined the term "World Dominating Dividend Growers" to describe a small group of elite businesses that dominate their industries.
 They use their dominant positions to pay their shareholders safe and ever-increasing dividends.